 COVID-19 vaccinations are free.

-Children ages 5 to 11 can now receive a safe and effective COVID-19 vaccine.
-See the Frequently Asked Questions page for more details.
+Children ages 6 months and older can now receive a safe and effective COVID-19 vaccine.

 Individuals who are immunocompromised and received the Moderna or Pfizer vaccines can now receive an additional dose to better protect themselves from COVID-19.
 The additional dose should be given at least 28 days after completing the initial two-dose series.

 Boosters doses of the COVID-19 vaccine are now available to all North Carolinians 12 and older.
 Booster doses of Pfizer and Moderna should be given 5 months after completing the initial two-dose series.
 A booster dose of J&J should be given at least 2 months after receiving the single shot.
+You may also be eligible for a second booster dose four months after completing your first booster dose.
 Please note that the Craven County Health Department does not administer the J&J vaccine.

 See the Frequently Asked Questions page for detailed information about who is eligible for additional/booster doses.
 You can also use this Booster Eligibility Tool to see if you are eligible for a COVID-19 vaccine booster shot.